homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 The chief difficulty about the Spanish war lay in finding out where it was being held.
 The censorship was so strict that even we who had enlisted as generals were kept in the dark as to the location of hostilities and there was some talk of mutiny unless the government came across and at least confided in us whether to march our divisions north, south, east or west.

-It was all right to have some civilian come up to you and say “How is the war, General?” because then you could reply, “Fine, thank you,” but when they asked you “Where is it?”’ that was a horse with another collar.
+It was all right to have some civilian come up to you and say “How is the war, General?” because then you could reply, “Fine, thank you,” but when they asked you “Where is it?” that was a horse with another collar.
 We all had to have two sets of uniforms, white for home and gray for traveling, because there was no telling if the battles were to take place at our park or on the road.

 While we were still in this chaotic state, three big pieces of news reached Chicago on successive days⁠—one that Grant had taken Vicksburg, the second that Admiral Farragut had vanquished the Spanish fleet in Manila Bay, and the third that General Miles had surrendered to Lee Shubert at Appomattox.
 The war was over and there was such a divergence among the opinions of the fight experts that no historian has a right to say who win.